-Our technology makes hearing easier — especially in noise4
+Our technology makes hearing easier — especially in noise

 Every day you're moving through different hearing environments.
-Your sound processor should help you hear better in many environments.
+Your sound processor should give you the best possible hearing, no matter where you are.

-Cochlear™ Nucleus® sound processors feature our latest smart sound processing technology to help you automatically adjust your hearing in different surrounding.
+Cochlear™ Nucleus® sound processors feature our latest smart sound processing technology to help you automatically adjust your hearing in any surrounding.

-technology that helps you hear more clearly during face-to-face conversations when there's background noise4
+Technology that helps you hear more clearly during face-to-face conversations when there's background noise.4,5

-data logging to give your hearing health professional information about how you use your device for possible programme adjustments.
+Data logging to give your hearing health professional information about how you use your device for possible program adjustments.

 Having more than one microphone on your sound processor can help you focus on what you want to hear.

-Sound processors that adapt to the environment – automatically¹
+Sound processors that adapt to your environment – automatically

-Our SmartSound iQ function with SCAN* technology captures sound and adapts to your environment without the need for manual adjustments.1
+Our SmartSound® iQ function with SCAN technology is designed to replicate natural hearing.
+It captures sound and adapts to your environment without the need for manual adjustments.1-3